 About the National Party

-8. Insistence on the Rights of the Unborn Child.
+4. Insistence on the Rights of the Unborn Child

-9. Criminal Reform and the institution of capital punishment.
+9. Criminal Reform and the Restoration of Capital Punishment

 Remember Me